jordanlgraves/geneforge/README.md

 ## Overview

-GeneForge is an innovative project aimed at developing a robust framework for generating and modeling genetic circuits.
-The ultimate goal is to create a model capable of designing genetic circuits given an initial and target cell state, based on expression data (e.g., RNA-seq).
-This project encompasses several steps, including data collection, model training, and circuit simulation.
+GeneForge is a project aimed at developing a robust framework for generating and modeling genetic circuits.
+The ultimate goal is to create a model capable of designing and editing genetic circuits given an initial and target cell states, based on expression data (e.g., RNA-seq).
+This project encompasses several steps, including data collection, model training, and circuit and expression perturbation simulation.

 ## Project Structure